knowit/snappysense/aws-iot-backend/README.md

 #### Creating a stub lambda functions

-There is a single function `snappySense` to handle both startup and reading messages.
+There is a single function `snappySense` to handle both startup and observation messages.

 In AWS > Management console > Lambda, click "Create function" and give it these parameters: